 Italian passport by birth

 Citizenship at birth is the most common way a child acquires an Italian passport.
 The Italian Ministry of the Interior also places citizenship by birth under the rule of citizenship by descent.
-A child born in or outside Italy with an Italian great-grandfather, Italian parents, or any other family member that is an Italian citizen can claim an Italian passport.
+A child born in or outside Italy with an Italian great-grandfather, Italian parents, or any other family member who is an Italian citizen can claim an Italian passport.
 Provided you can prove you have an ancestor with Italian citizenship, you have the right to an Italian passport by birth.

 Children with Italian birth certificates born in Italy and whose parents are unknown do not need to present vital records to prove they have an Italian ancestor in order to obtain an Italian passport.